-students' prior knowledge (Activity 1), works on comprehension (Activity 2), and encourages discussion (Activity 3).

-is often a creative activity that allows different students to shine in mixed-ability classes.
+works on comprehension (Exercise 2) and encourages discussion (Exercise 3). that allows different students to shine in mixed-ability classes.

-Reading Extra
+Reading extra

 The four extensive reading lessons comprise two real-world texts and two fables.
 The fables are traditional stories, variations of which exist in many cultures.
-They often have important moral lessons with universal significance-in this case: the importance of keeping promises.
+They've often got important moral lessons with universal significance - in this case: the importance of keeping promises.